 - How to Access: Contact 610-278-3285 to set up an appointment, preferably at least two weeks in advance.
 A driver will contact the rider the evening prior to confirm the appointment.

 Exemptions are processed through this office to state officials who adjudicate the decision.
 Any honorably discharged Pennsylvania resident veteran, who has a permanent and total 100% serviced connected disability rating as a result of wartime service may be exempt from real estate tax on the building and land of their principal dwelling.
 The property deed must solely be in the veteran’s name, although a spouse’s name is permitted.

 - How to Apply: Send a 100% disabled (permanent and total) VA award letter, DD-214 or military discharge papers, and financial information such as last year’s tax return (if applicable), Social Security statement 1099-R, any 1099-DIV, or pension information (list not all-inclusive) to our office.
+You can apply electronically HERE.
 Most applications are completed in person by appointment but e-mailing document for review is common.
 Note: A spouse’s income is not considered unless the veteran earns more than $93K income per year.
 Further Note: “Income” includes disability compensation, wages, pension, social security payments, dividends, gambling earning, etc.

 Resources and Information for Veterans and Family Members

 Military Funeral Honors are provided by a variety of resources.
 Active duty military honor guard, American Legion and Veterans of Foreign Wars Posts with an honor guard, and volunteer organizations such as the Guardians of Washington’s Crossing can assist you if you provide a death certificate and military discharge paperwork.

 - Army: 1-800-325-4986 or email